 Also, imidacloprid is very toxic to honeybees and other beneficial insects.
 And it can last for months or years in the soil.
 One advantage is that imidacloprid is only a flea product.

 Methoprene is available in over 500 pesticide products and it’s an insect growth regulator that prevents insects from reproducing.
 It is moderately toxic to some fish but highly toxic to freshwater invertebrates.
 And also slightly toxic to crustaceans such as shrimp and crayfish.
 It appears to be low in toxicity to adult bees, although bee larvae may be more sensitive.
 And it is relatively non-toxic to birds.

 Frontline Plus contains methoprene.

 Deet is an insect repellent that is used in products to prevent bites from insects such as mosquitoes, biting flies, fleas and small flying insects.
 Scientists don’t know exactly how DEET works on all insects.
 Insects that’s have been exposed to DEET aren’t able to locate a person or animal because they cannot detect them.

 People that have left DEET products on their skin for extended periods of time have experienced irritation, a rash and swelling.
-Tests were done to find out if DEET could affect fish or insects that live in the water.
-It was concluded that for freshwater fish and insects, DEET was toxic at extremely high levels.
+Tests proved that DEET toxic at extremely high levels to fish and insects that live in the water.

 Have you or your dog had a reaction to a commercial insect repellent?